denizyuret/Knet.jl/docs/install.rst

 First download and install the latest version of Julia from `<http://julialang.org/downloads>`_.
-As of this writing the latest version is 0.4.5 and I have tested Knet using 64-bit Generic Linux binaries and the Mac OS X package (dmg).
+As of this writing the latest version is 0.4.6 and I have tested Knet using 64-bit Generic Linux binaries and the Mac OS X package (dmg).
 Once Julia is installed, type ``julia`` at the command prompt to start the Julia interpreter.
-To install Knet type ``Pkg.add("Knet")`` and go get some coffee while Julia downloads and installs all the necessary packages::
+To install Knet type the command below and go get some coffee while Julia downloads and installs all the necessary packages::

     $ julia